 As we discussed in detail at Section II.B, above, the Antidegradation Policy establishes the requirement that discharges to waters of the state shall be regulated to achieve the highest water quality consistent with the maximum benefit to the people of the state.
 The regulatory framework for nitrogen discharges established by this order provides programmatic-level direction and recommendations for the Central Valley Water Board to ensure that the revised dairy general waste discharge requirements carry out the requirements of state policy and law as reflected in the Water Code, the Nonpoint Source Policy, the Antidegradation Policy, and the applicable Basin Plans.
 The regulatory framework is intended to enhance water quality and represents a foundational step in the Central Valley Water Board’s ongoing effort to ensure all dairy discharges will eventually comply with water quality requirements.
-Over the long term, the reissued dairy general waste discharge requirements’ inclusion of specific implementation requirements consistent with the new regulatory framework will have a significant impact on dairies’ waste management, will result in major reductions in nitrogen loading to groundwater, and will have positive health and economic implications for communities reliant on groundwater for drinking water.
+Over the long term, the reissued dairy general waste discharge requirements’ inclusion of specific implementation requirements consistent with the new regulatory framework will have a significant impact on dairies’ manure management, will result in major reductions in nitrogen loading to groundwater, and will have positive health and economic implications for communities reliant on groundwater for drinking water.
 Because the new regulatory framework for nitrogen discharges is programmatic in nature and leaves substantial discretion regarding the specific implementation requirements to the Central Valley Water Board, it would be premature for us to conduct an antidegradation analysis at this juncture.
-The Central Valley Water Board shall conduct an antidegradation analysis at the time that it adopts the revised dairy general waste discharge requirements.
+The Central Valley Water Board shall conduct an antidegradation analysis and ensure that its interim and final revised dairy general waste discharge requirements comply with the Antidegradation Policy.

-Because the revised dairy general waste discharge requirements will include one or more time schedules for existing and expanded dairy discharges to comply with the Nitrogen Discharge Limit, which will be determined by the Central Valley Water Board consistent with CV-SALTS—a schedule that is as short as practicable but in no case longer than 35 years, the Central Valley Water Board should presume that some of the discharges that it is authorizing may temporarily degrade high quality waters.
+Because the revised dairy general waste discharge requirements will include one or more time schedules for many of the dairy discharges to comply with the Nitrogen Discharge Limit, which will be determined by the Central Valley Water Board consistent with CV-SALTS—a schedule that is as short as practicable but in no case longer than 35 years, the Central Valley Water Board should presume that some of the discharges that it is authorizing may temporarily degrade high quality waters.

 Therefore, the Central Valley Water Board should evaluate the extent to which allowing the temporary degradation of any high-quality groundwater in the interim is consistent with the maximum benefit to the people of the State, given the economic and social benefits of allowing the discharges versus the water quality impacts and costs to individuals reliant on the receiving groundwater for drinking water, not unreasonably affect present and anticipated beneficial use of such water, and not result, after the expiration of the time schedules, in water quality less than that prescribed by the applicable water quality control plans.
+We discuss at Section II.B.2 that the maximum benefit analysis helps to ensure that the social costs of groundwater degradation are balanced against the avoided, or delayed, costs of managing the discharge to prevent or minimize degradation.
+To be clear, the Central Valley Water Board’s maximum benefit analysis must account for the full range of economic and social costs associated with degradation of high-quality groundwater due to discharges of manure.
+That range of costs includes, for example, the costs associated with obtaining alternative water supplies, potential health impacts and associated healthcare costs associated with using the degraded water, and the additional financial burdens on community water systems.
 Further, the Central Valley Water Board must find that the specific implementation requirements in the revised dairy general waste discharge requirements constitute the best practicable treatment or control.

 The Human Right to Water